barrychum/miniGPG/README.md

 or
 openssl rsa -pubout -in encryption.key -out encryption.pub
 ```
+Put the private key and the public key in ~/.ssh folder.
+**Make sure the private key is only accessible by you, and it is backed up properly.**

 ### Encryption Process:
 1. Generate a symmetric key to encrypt a file.